 The always fantastic J.K.
 Simmons's portrayal of J. Jonah Jameson may be the purest translation of any comic book character to the big screen.
 He manages to be larger than life, broadly comic, and completely believable all at once.

 For diehard superhero fans, few things are more exciting than flipping through a comic book's action scenes.
-With each subsequent page, you are made to wonder "how will Spidey get out of THAT?"
+With each subsequent page, you are left to wonder, "How will Spidey get out of THAT?"

-When you go to see a superhero movie, you hope that the film will match the excitement of tearing through a good comic book.
-X2: X-Men United and X-Men: Days Of Future Past both feature Magneto enacting wildly inventive prison escapes, Captain America: Civil War contains the ultimate superhero battle royale, and Spider-Man 2 has our hero trying to stop a speeding subway.
+When you go to see a superhero movie, you hope the film can match the excitement of tearing through a good comic book.
+X2: X-Men United and X-Men: Days of Future Past both feature Magneto enacting wildly inventive prison escapes, Captain America: Civil War contains the ultimate superhero battle royale, and Spider-Man 2 has our hero trying to stop a speeding subway.